prasannajeet/Janus-Biometric-Auth/README.md

 2. Call authentication API and listen for results

 ## Gradle Dependency
-In your project level build.gradle add the following maven url
+In your project level build.gradle add the following maven url *This will go away soon as soon we get approval for JCenter*
 ```
 maven { url "https://dl.bintray.com/prasannajeet89/praszappsMaven" }
 ```